 The two mountains of Whistler and Blackcomb together make up the biggest ski area in North America.
 You’ll be spoilt for choice in this vast terrain, where you’ll still be finding new runs after a week’s holiday.
 Its location in the Pacific Coast Mountain Range doesn’t just make it pretty – the weather system here means Whistler enjoys a huge amount of snow each year with regular fresh powder dumps.

-The resort has an excellent ski school and abundance of green runs so it’s very welcoming for families and for beginner skiers and riders.
+The resort has an excellent ski school and an abundance of green runs so it’s very welcoming for families and for beginner skiers and riders.
 The high open bowls offer endless possibilities if you’re an intermediate skier or rider.
 And of course, there is plenty of challenging terrain, diamond runs, backcountry and heli-skiing for advanced skiers to take advantage of.
 It’s a true all-rounder resort.
 Whistler mountain tends to be the busier of the two and it’s here that you’ll find the majority of ski lessons and kids’ groups.
 Blackcomb Mountain is quieter.

 Ski area – 8,171 acres